UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ---
 # Rules of Engagement

-- This lecture is an overview and we will go into more detail in later lectures.
+- This session is an overview and we will go into more detail in later sessions.
 - Questions are encouraged - ask as we go - this is your time to understand these concepts
 - Listen to and learn from each other, ask questions on Slack between sessions
 - Anything else?